DenisSoloveyDesign/multiple-wrapper/README.md

 ### **FEATURES**

-→ Works similar to Figma's grouping capabilities
+→ It works similar to Figma's grouping capabilities

-→ Wrap together selected child elements individually based on parent
+→ Wrapping together selected child elements individually based on parent

-→ Wrap each selected element individually
+→ Wrapping each selected element individually

-→ Wrap selected elements as groups, frames or auto layouts
+→ Wrapping selected elements as groups, frames or auto layouts

-→ Change group or frame to autolayout
+→ Changing group or frame to autolayout

 → Supports auto layout wrap feature of figma